 What You Need to Know About College Interviews

 Visit any college’s virtual information website page and you are likely to see the opportunity to participate in a virtual interview.
 In the past, the majority of interviews were conducted in person -- often by alumni regional representatives.
-Now, in the COVID era, interviews are offered virtually and are more widely available across the entire spectrum of college selectivity.
+Now, with the rise of virtual communication, interviews are offered virtually and are more widely available across the entire spectrum of college selectivity.

 Students may wonder what role the college interview plays in their admissions process.
 Are they optional?
 Do they affect their admissions chances?
 Should they do one?